 This post explains how to create a new Google account to get 15GB of Google Drive storage.

 CloudBerry Backup now supports your personal Google Drive.
-Until the latest update CloudBerry Backup could only work with Google Drive via Service Account.
+Until the latest update CloudBerry software for Google Drive backup could only work with Google Drive via Service Account.
 Now you can back up to your Google Drive and see those files there.

 This post explains how to sign up for Google Drive, find your credentials and use them to connect CloudBerry Backup with your Google Drive storage account.